Prudential, M&G to split in October into two FTSE 100 firms

 Prudential shareholders will receive one M&G share, with both firms expected to list on the FTSE 100 index .FTSE.

-M&G directors expect to declare a 2019 ordinary dividend of 310 million pounds and a one-off dividend of 100 million pounds while Prudential expects to declare a second interim ordinary dividend of around 510 million pounds, equivalent to around 19.6 pence per share.
+M&G directors expect to declare a 2019 ordinary dividend of 310 million pounds and a one-off dividend of 100 million pounds.
+Prudential expects to declare a second interim ordinary dividend of around 510 million pounds, equivalent to around 19.6 pence per share.

-Reporting by Mujiva M and Carolyn Cohn, Editing by Lawrence White and Deepa Babington
+Additional reporting by Muvija M, Shashwat Awasthi and Simon Jessop, Editing by Lawrence White, Deepa Babington and David Evans